 Which Alternative Cutter Is Almost the Same as Laser Cutting?

 Plasma cutting and oxy-fuel gas cutting are two alternative cutting techniques comparable to laser cutting.
 Laser cutting uses a focused beam of light to engrave or cut materials like plastic, metal, and wood.
 The laser beam heats the material to a point at which it melts, vaporizes, or burns away.
 As a result, a clear and exact cut is produced.
 There is a fundamental similarity between the three techniques: they are all thermal cutting techniques.
 Plasma cutting ionizes gas using a plasma torch to create a hot plasma stream that melts and slices through materials.
-Another heat-based cutting technique that makes use of oxygen is oxy-fuel cutting.
+Another heat-based cutting technique that utilizes oxygen is oxy-fuel cutting.

 Which Alternative Cutter Can Effectively Cut Metals?